Skip to main content

 Egypt’s assertive military posture and regional diplomacy on different fronts, including the eastern Mediterranean (Turkey, Libya) and the Middle East, come at a cost.
 Consequently, the size of new foreign loans that the government could be expected to take on to help cover military expenditures may be significant.
 With 439,000 staff, Egypt already employs the largest military personnel in the region and the ninth largest in the world.

 Additionally, the government has received, or has committed to buy, numerous advanced major weapon systems in recent years.
-According to the Stockholm International Peace Research Institute, the estimated cost of these purchases totals US$16 billion — roughly 4% of Egypt’s 2020 GDP and double the military spending target set by the North Atlantic Treaty Organization.
+According to the Stockholm International Peace Research Institute, the estimated cost of these purchases totals US$16 billion — roughly 4% of Egypt’s 2020 GDP and double the military spending target set by the North Atlantic Treaty Organisation.

 Water resources are managed by the military, meaning heightened insecurity could have severe implications for the agricultural sector, which accounts for 11% of GDP and employs a quarter of Egypt’s labor force.
-An Egyptian-Kenyan defense cooperation agreement signed in July, is the fourth military pact penned between Egypt and other countries of the Nile Basin — namely Sudan, Uganda, and Burundi — since March 2021.
+An Egyptian-Kenyan defence cooperation agreement signed in July, is the fourth military pact penned between Egypt and other countries of the Nile Basin — namely Sudan, Uganda, and Burundi — since March 2021.

 These agreements are intended to build a network of supportive states around Ethiopia, which is in a dispute with Egypt over the Grand Ethiopian Renaissance Dam (GERD).
 Egypt hopes to increase its advantage in the decade-long GERD standoff, and ultimately convince Ethiopia to shift its stance regarding the rate at which the dam reservoir is filled, in order to allow more water to flow to Egyptian farms.